naomioj/My-Project/README.md

 1- Excel
 - using a pivot table summarize total sales by products, region and month
 ### a- by product:
-Create your pivot table and set your product to the row and total sales to the column. all this applied to the rest .
+Create your pivot table and set your product to the row and total sales to the column. all this applied to the rest .[download here][lita]
-[lita][lita/naomi1.png]